-Between the death of Queen Victoria and the outbreak of the First World War, while the patriarchs of the LIberal and Tory parties vied for supremacy in parliament, the campaign for women's suffrage was fought with great flair and imagination in the publc arena.
+Between the death of Queen Victoria and the outbreak of the First World War, while the patriarchs of the Liberal and Tory parties vied for supremacy in parliament, the campaign for women's suffrage was fought with great flair and imagination in the public arena.

 Led by Emmeline Pankhurst and her daughters Christabel and Sylvia, the suffragettes and their actions would come to define protest movements for generations to come.
 The women who participated in the movement endured police brutality, assault, imprisonment and force-feeding, all in the relentless pursuit of one goal - the right to vote.